rit-igm-web/IGME-340-Shared/projects/web_service_application.md

 Reminder - 'A' -level work means doing college-level work that goes beyond what we did in class.
 (You should be able to see this reflected in the online Rubric).
 Meeting only the base requirements will most likely only earn you a B.

 ## VI.
 Submission
-- Perform a `flutter clean`, ZIP and post the completed project and documentation page to to the mycourses dropbox
+- Perform a `flutter clean`, ZIP and post the completed project and documentation page to to the mycourses dropbox.
+Be sure to check the Submission Guidelines for more details!